theobald-software/theobald-software.github.io/content/_en/board-connector/server/server-settings.md

 Defines the port number, on which the server receives HTTPS requests of an extraction.
 The run statement generates an HTTPS-URL.
 Port option defines the HTTPS listener port.

-If you want to receive data via HTTPS you need to install a TLS certificate on the server, on which the Board Connector service is running. <br>
+If you want to receive data via HTTPS you need to install a TLS certificate on the server, on which the BOARD Connector service is running. <br>
 See section [Installing an X.509 certificate](../security/install-x.509-Certificate).

 **HTTPS - Restricted to AD users with Designer read access** <br>